jmariconda/meteor-reactive-store/README.md

         - You can assign ReactiveStore.DELETE to a path to delete it from the store.
 This is the same as calling the delete() method on that path, but allows you to batch the operation in with other assignments in a single call.
         - If a mutator function is available for a set path, the assigned value will be run through that before processing.
         - Notes:
-            - Unless ReactiveStore.DELETE is assigned, any depth that does not yet exist in the store will be coerced into an Object as needed based on the assigned paths (e.g. if store value is undefined and you call store.assign('deep.path', 1) the new value will be { deep: { path: 1 } }).
+            - Unless ReactiveStore.DELETE or ReactiveStore.CANCEL is assigned, any depth that does not yet exist in the store will be coerced into an Object as needed based on the assigned paths (e.g. if store value is undefined and you call store.assign('deep.path', 1) the new value will be { deep: { path: 1 } }).
             - Because Object keys have no guaranteed iteration order, there is no guaranteed order that the paths will be set if an Object of paths mapped to values is provided.

     - #### delete(...paths: _String_)